Living in Ottawa:

 Ottawa offers over 450 courses and programmes covering Arts, Education, Engineering, Health Sciences, Medicine, Science, Social Science, Civil Law, Common Law and the Telfer School of Management.

 Around 19% of its students are international students.

 Carleton University has about 23,000 undergraduate and 3,500 post-graduate students.

 In the Times Higher Education rankings Carleton placed 501 to 600 equal.

-Other Canadian universities scoring the same as Carleton are Concordia University, Memorial University of Newfoundland, University of Regina and Université de Sherbrooke.
+Other Canadian universities scoring the same as Carleton are University of Guelph and Memorial University of Newfoundland.

 Another angle on university rankings can be found by looking at Macleans, which only considers Canadian universities.